Interview with vocalist/guitarist Piet Sielck

-Was all the material written new for the album or were any parts and riffs from the Iron Savior vaults?
+Was all the material written new for the album, or were any parts and riffs taken from the Iron Savior vault?

 No, the material was written all new… no leftovers.
 This wasn’t an easy task at all since the Landing mark was quite high ;-).
 I actually have been quite under pressure for a while which in deed blocked me for some time.
 For a couple of months I have been just to critical with the new material, rewriting stuff, recording it again, then going back to the original idea, throwing the chorus away… At one point this was getting so annoying, that I decided to force myself to forget about this pressure at all and just write music… and it worked ;-).
 After getting rid of this pressure things started to roll again!

 I have to say, the second Iron Savior album “Unification” has always been my favourite of yours.
 The song “Coming Home” is sooooo good!!
 Do you have a fav album from your back catalogue or does it seem to blend together over the years?